-“Associate” means an individual employed by NAMSA, or an affiliate located in one of the EU member countries.
+“Associate” means an individual employed by NAMSA, or an affiliate located in one of the EU member countries or the United Kingdom.

 “Subcontractor” means any individual, corporation, or other entity under written contract with NAMSA to assist in fulfilling the responsibilities assigned by the Sponsor or to meet business needs.

 “Personal information” means any information or set of information that identifies or could be used by or on behalf of NAMSA to identify an individual.
-This includes but is not limited to information that: pertains to a specific individual, can be uniquely linked to that individual (e.g., by name, social security number, driver’s license), originated in an EU Member State, and is provided in any form.
+This includes but is not limited to information that: pertains to a specific individual, can be uniquely linked to that individual (e.g., by name, social security number, driver’s license), originated in an EU Member State or the United Kingdom, and is provided in any form.
 Personal information does not include information that is encoded or anonymized, or publicly available information that has not been combined with non-public personal information.